LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 1. Enable Developer Options by pressing the "Build Number" option in the "Settings" app within the "About" menu
  * From within the Developer options menu, enable OEM unlock.
 {% endunless %}
-2. Download and install the appropriate version of the [Heimdall suite](https://www.androidfilehost.com/?w=files&flid=304516) for your machine's OS
+2. Download and install the appropriate version of the Heimdall suite for your machine's OS
-    * **Windows**: Extract the Heimdall suite zip and take note of the new directory containing `heimdall.exe`.
+    * [Windows](https://undocumented.software/heimdall/Heimdall-Windows-master-012220.zip): Extract the Heimdall suite zip and take note of the new directory containing `heimdall.exe`.
 You can verify Heimdall is functioning by opening a Command Prompt or PowerShell in that directory and running `heimdall version`.
       * If you receive an error, install the [Microsoft Visual C++ 2015-2019 Redistributable Package (x86)](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) on your computer.
-    * **Linux**: Extract the Heimdall suite zip and take note of the new directory containing `heimdall`.
+    * [Linux](https://undocumented.software/heimdall/Heimdall-linux-master-012220.zip): Extract the Heimdall suite zip and take note of the new directory containing `heimdall`.
 Now copy `heimdall` into a directory in $PATH, a common one on most distros will be /usr/local/bin.
 For example `cp heimdall /usr/local/bin`.
 You can verify Heimdall is functioning by opening a Terminal and running `heimdall version`.
-    * **macOS**: Mount the Heimdall suite DMG.
+    * [macOS](https://undocumented.software/heimdall/Heimdall-macOS-master-012220.dmg): Mount the Heimdall suite DMG.
 Now drag `heimdall` down into the `/usr/local/bin` symlink provided in the DMG.
 You can verify Heimdall is functioning by opening a Terminal and running `heimdall version`.
     {% include alerts/note.html content="These Heimdall suite distributions were built by LineageOS Developers Nolen Johnson (npjohnson) and Jan Altensen (Stricted), as the Heimdall suite executables distributed on the official Heimdall website were outdated and the repo mostly abandoned.
 Modifications were made to make it build and function on modern OSes." %}
 4. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}